nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 ..
-Note:: If the error :code:`No CMAKE_CUDA_COMPILER could be found` is encountered, make sure that the :code:`nvcc` executable can be found by adding the CUDA runtime location to your :code:`PATH` variable:
+Note:: If the error :code:`No CMAKE_CUDA_COMPILER could be found` is encountered, make sure that the :code:`nvcc` executable can be found by adding the CUDA runtime location to your :code:`PATH` variable.

    .. code::